DominiqueGirard/DominiqueGirard.github.io/content/page/publications.md

 #### ORAL PRESENTATIONS
 ###### International conferences
+1. **Girard, D.**, van Zutven, M.A.M., van Wijngaarden, E. (Accepted - 2023, August).
+Dying in the Margins a Hermeneutical Reflection on Liminality and Paradoxes.
+Abstract Book of the 40th Annual International Human Science Research Conference (IHSRC).
+Tokyo, Japan.
 1. **Girard, D.**, Stolk, M., van Wijngaarden, E. (2022, June).
 Unraveling the meaning of suffering in the context of euthanasia and assisted suicide: a systematic review.
 The 39th Annual International Human Science Research Conference.
 New York, United States.
 3. **Girard, D.**, & Bourgeois-Guérin, V. (2020, May).
 Dialogue Between the Poetics of Aging in Edvard Munch’s Art and Critical Gerontology.
 The 39th Annual International Human Science Research Conference.
 New York, United States.
 Canceled because of the Covid-19 pandemic.
 2. **Girard, D.**, & Bourgeois-Guérin, V. (2019, June).
 The Poetry of Anna Akhmatova : A Meditation on Hope and Suffering.
 The 38th Annual International Human Science Research Conference.
 Molde, Norway.